Building containers¶

 section is designed to provide information about the container when

-singularity run-help
+apptainer run-help

 is run on the container, for example:

-$ singularity run-help /data/containers/public/python3_helloworld.simg
+$ apptainer run-help /data/containers/public/python3_helloworld.simg

 Purpose: Test container to print "Hello, World!" in Python3.